hubblo-org/scaphandre/README.md

 - exposing power consumption metrics as a [prometheus](https://prometheus.io) HTTP exporter
 - showing basic power consumption metrics in the terminal

+📉 You can see some samples of metrics that scaphandre allows you to gather [here](https://metrics.hubblo.org).

 ## Getting started

 Installation steps are described [here](#Installation).